forestryio/forestry.io/hugo/content/blog/introducing-teams.md

 #### "Collaborators" instead of "Guests"

 Instead of having the notion of "guests" on an individual site, we now refer to these site-users as collaborators.
 You can add as many "internal collaborators" (users within your site's organization) as you like, and you can add 3 external collaborators (users outside of your site's organization) onto a site.
-These "external collaborators" (previously known as "guests") can have an editor, developer, or admin role assigned to them.
+These "external collaborators" (previously known as "guests") can have an editor, developer, or admin access level assigned to them.

 #### Site-specific access levels